cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 driver   : xserver-xorg-video-nouveau - distro free builtin
 ```

-4. We need the *410+* drivers release.
-As you can see v440 is recommended.
-The command below will install the recommended version of drivers:
+4. We need the **410+** drivers release.
+As you can see that v440 is recommended.
+The command below will install the recommended version of the drivers:

 ```bash
 sudo ubuntu-drivers autoinstall
 ```

-Drivers will install for approximately 10 minutes.
+The driver installation takes approximately 10 minutes.

 ```bash
 DKMS: install completed.